Q: Is breakfast included?

 Although the below graph doesn’t show it “Arrowhead tends to be busiest in May and September”.

-Tip: the end of October is usually a very nice time to visit, BUT if you plan on visiting the North Rim of the Grand Canyon, please note: services stop on about Oct.
+Tip: the end of October or November are usually a very nice time to visit, BUT if you plan on visiting the North Rim of the Grand Canyon, please note: services stop on about Oct.
 15th.
 The end date for services doesn’t mean the roads are closed, just the services wouldn’t be available.
 “Typical” complete closure of the North Rim is usually around the beginning of December, weather permitting.
 See below for more info.

 Q: What’s the weather like during certain times of the year?